-Generation Green - To train leaders in outside activities so that more girls can enjoy bushcraft, outside cooking and nature.
+Generation Green - Funds were received in 2022 to train leaders in outside activities so that more girls could enjoy bushcraft, outside cooking and nature.

 Chief's Memorial Fund - Known as the Girlguiding Anglia International Bursary, the Chief's Memorial Fund helps Region members taking part in a guiding international adventure who are not eligible for any other Girlguiding Anglia grant.
 Funds are received annually from Girlguiding to support this bursary.